 A studio apartment offers a single, multi-function living space that incorporates the living room, dining room, kitchen and sleeping quarters of a residence all in the same room.
-Their small foot print and efficient use of living space make studio apartments extremely popular in areas where real estate comes at a high premium -- as in New York City or small European cities.
-A studio apartment can be a challenge to furnish and decorate, but ease of maintenance can make it an attractive place to dwell despite the petite size.
+This type of residence is sometimes referred to as an efficiency apartment because of it makes such efficient use of living space.
+A studio apartment's small foot print makes it extremely popular in areas where real estate comes at a high premium, especially densely populated urban areas such as New York City and San Francisco.
+A studio apartment can be a challenge to furnish and decorate, but ease of maintenance and a reduced rent compared to larger units can make it an attractive place to dwell despite the petite size.

 When space is at a premium, it’s often necessary to combine seating and sleeping arrangements into single pieces of furniture.
 Double-duty furniture, such as a convertible sofa, a futon or a trundle unit day bed, can accommodate one or two people for seating by day and for sleeping at night.
 Creative sleeping solutions using fold-away or Murphy beds can incorporate a large bed into the room, yet have it disappear when entertaining.
 Paired with chairs and tables on casters, these mobile furniture solutions move when and where you need them to.

-Storage can be a real challenge in a studio apartment.
-Therefore, look for furniture pieces that have storage built into them.
-Ottomans, coffee tables and side tables can double as storage pieces.
+Some studio apartments have adequate storage in the form of closets, cupboards and shelving.
+In those that don't, storage can be a real challenge.
+One solution is to look for furniture pieces that have storage built into them.
+Many ottomans, coffee tables and side tables have drawers or storage areas so they can double as storage pieces.
 Small dining tables can be purchased with drop leaves that may be raised into place when you need additional seating and store extra folding chairs in the table base.
-Don’t neglect under-bed storage solutions like low-profile, roll-out bins.
+Don’t neglect under-bed storage solutions like low-profile, roll-out bins or bed frames with built-in drawers.
 Use attractive baskets, boxes and other containers to decorate and provide additional storage through the space.

 Creating the Illusion of Separation and Space